For important risk and disclaimer information, Click here.

 • Financing for all activities has been provided in the form of direct equity investments from the members in the Omega Power Series Seed, and initial investment under current Series A Offering.
 Future capital requirements could vary significantly and will include the manufacturing equipment needed to build out a Li-ion cell assembly line and the corresponding equipment purchases to convert assembly line to upgraded NanoSponge™ Electrodes

 • There are risks related to contracted development partners.
-Working closely with Manz AG, a German manufacturer, one of the leading suppliers of battery production equipment for lithium-ion battery cells.
-Felix Machines – experienced contractor for plant operations and hiring and management of operating staff.
-Raw material supplier is a Canadian company called Targray, which is a leading global supplier of battery materials for lithium-ion cell manufacturers.
+Working closely with one of the leading suppliers of battery production equipment for lithium-ion battery cells and experienced battery manufacturing contractor for plant operations and hiring and management of operating staff.
+Also working with a raw material supplier from Canada which is a leading global supplier of battery materials for lithium-ion cell manufacturers.
 While strong relationships have been built with these companies and their executives and there is confidence in their ability to perform their services, Omega Power nonetheless is dependent upon them for timely and accurate implementation of the build out, production and operational plans to produce Li-ion battery cells for customers within a reasonable and acceptable time frame to get to revenue.
-I.e. 8-12 months from funding
+I.e. 12-18 months from funding

-• In addition, until able to manufacture the NanoSponge™ Electrodes with the necessary chemical vapor deposition equipment through a capital raise or from retained earnings there is continued reliance on contractor lab, CVD Equipment Corp.
-(NASDAQ: CVV) (Central Islip, NY), for the carbon nanotube synthesis and NanoSponge™ Electrode samples that are needed for ongoing R&D
+• In addition, until able to manufacture the NanoSponge™ Electrodes with the necessary chemical vapor deposition equipment through a capital raise or from retained earnings there is continued reliance on a carbon nanotube contractor lab, for the carbon nanotube synthesis of NanoSponge™ Electrode samples that are needed for ongoing R&D

-• Reliance on commercialization partner, Polaris Battery Labs (Portland, OR) for ongoing full battery cell assembly and testing.
-While confident in 5-year relationship with these contractors, we are unable to directly control the timing, conduct, and expense of the research and development effort to produce a lithium metal battery prototype that can be integrated into our li-ion battery manufacturing process
+• Reliance on battery commercialization partner for ongoing full battery cell assembly and testing.
+While confident in 5-year relationship with all these contractors, Omega Power is unable to directly control the timing, conduct, and expense of the research and development effort to produce a lithium metal battery prototype that can be integrated into their battery manufacturing process

-• While generating revenue through Li-ion battery sales to customers less dependent upon cycle life, (under 500 cycles,) there will be related R&D challenges that can slow down or prevent entering into other battery verticals requiring longer cycle life and extended battery life. i.e. cell phones, 500-1000 cycles and the EV market, which would require up to 1500 cycles and require gigafactory scale up for the highest volumes of battery production but at the lowest margins.
-This becomes challenging to management along the R&D path, adding potential new OEMs in these other battery sectors to accelerate growth and revenue
+• While generating revenue through Li-ion battery sales to customers less dependent upon cycle life, (under 500 cycles,) Omega Power will use retained earnings and/or new investments to continue R&D work that can slow down or prevent entering into other battery verticals requiring longer cycle life and extended battery life. i.e. cell phones, 500-1000 cycles and the EV market, which would require up to 1500 cycles and require gigafactory scale up for the highest volumes of battery production but at the lowest margins.
+While earning revenue with Li-ion battery assembly line, this becomes challenging to management along the R&D path to add potential new OEMs in these other battery sectors to accelerate growth and revenue

-• It is planned to have these two companies work together and have Omega Power invest (either through retained earnings or first right of refusal to the investors of Omega Power) and co-own Joules & Watts Recycling LLC.
-It is uncertain whether the funding support will be there for securing the Rice IP and recycling component to the Omega Power vision
+It is planned to have these two companies work together and have Omega Power invest (either through retained earnings or first right of refusal to the investors of Omega Power) and co-own Joules & Watts Recycling LLC but it is uncertain whether the funding support will be there when needed.

-• LITHIEM will rely on upstream suppliers of battery waste material called “black mass” and a supply agreement with these players will be vital to the success of LITHIEM.
+LITHIEM will rely on upstream suppliers of battery waste material called “black mass” and a supply agreement with these players will be vital to the success of LITHIEM.
 Securing long-term contracts for a black mass supply are uncertain and building relationships with multiple suppliers will be important to minimize supply risk.
-These relationships are currently being made but it is uncertain how the negotiations will be for the pricing of the long-term supply of this black mass which is subject to commodity pricing risk which could affect LITHIEM’s revenue potential over the years
+These relationships are currently being made but it is uncertain how the negotiations will be for the pricing of the long-term supply of this black mass which could affect LITHIEM’s revenue potential over the years

 Learn More About Omega Power Batteries Corp